Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 ```

 ## What is Shadowing in JavaScript?
-1. Shadowing in JavaScript is when a variable declared in an inner scope (like inside a function or block) has the same name as a variable in an outer scope.
+1. Shadowing in JavaScript is when a variable declared in an inner scope (like inside a function or block) has the same name as a variable in an outer scope.**(doesn't consider declaration type(var, let & const))**
 2. The inner variable “shadows” or hides the outer one within its scope, making the outer variable inaccessible in that region.
 3. **so, basically shadowing - redeclaration in a nested (different) scope, doesn't effect outside variable — It works not just with var, but also with let and const — because you're declaring it in a new scope, not redeclaring in the same one.**
 ```JS